Ramiro1963/Ramiro1963/README.md

   As a Junior Data Analyst I would like to help you in any project that has to do with these subjects and keep diving in learning on Data Analytics, Python and R code.

-- 📫 How to reach me:
+- 📫 How can you contact me:
 - email:ramirogonzgut@gmail.com
 - Mobile Phone: +34601075133